 - The connector is installed but is not enabled.
-For more information, see Enabling and Disabling Connectors.
+For more information, see Enable and Disable Connectors.

 - The connector was not installed and needs to be downloaded separately.
-For more information, see Obtaining Additional Connector Servers.
+For more information, see Obtain Additional Connector Servers.

 - The connector requires you to provide a licensed JDBC driver.
-For more information, see Adding a JDBC Driver.
+For more information, see Add a JDBC Driver.

-See Composer v6 Data Connector Reference for the full list of supported Composer connectors.
+See Data Connector Reference for the full list of supported Composer connectors.